braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/multivariate_analytics.md

 ### Winning variant

 If you selected **Winning Variant** for your optimization when setting up your campaign, you have access to an additional tab of your campaign analytics called **A/B Test Result**.
-You can access this tab after the winning variant is sent to the remaining users in your test.
+After the winning variant is sent to the remaining users in your test, this tab shows the results of that send.

 The **A/B Test Result** is divided into two tabs: **Initial Test** and **Winning Variant**.